-The history of Mount Athos Area is brilliant and counts around 2500 years.
+The local history is brilliant.
 From Xerxes to Thucydides, from Aristotle to Alexander the Great, and from the Byzantine Era to the glorious struggles for the liberation from the Turkish rule.

 Our first stop the historic town of Arnea, mentioned in Thucydides as Arni, passed also from Vrasidas during the Peloponnesian War.
 For reasons that we do not know, that ancient city was destroyed.
 On its location though, in the following centuries were built other settlements.
 In 1478, the land of Paleochori (mezraa) was recorded as property of Ottoman state, which was not resided.
 Between 1478 and 1519 the village became a Christian one and since the mid of the 18th century was referred as member of famous Mademochoria.
 Its residents took part at the revolution of 1821, when they fought intensely at the Macedonian war.
 Until 1928 the village was called Liarigovi.